 As is often the case, the best camera for the job is usually the one you've already got on you, and that's especially true when you're traveling and may not have the space to pack a bulky camera kit.
 A smartphone will suffice for most people, especially since smartphone cameras are getting more impressive by the year.
 But if you want to take your travel photography to the next level, a mirrorless interchangeable lens camera will get you there.
 While the battery life on mirrorless cameras isn't as strong as their DSLR counterparts, they're tough to beat on portability, making them great travel cameras if you also want the flexibility to shoot with different lenses.

 If you're looking for the best possible image quality, the Sony α7C II is hard to beat for high-level, magazine-worthy travel photos.
 It's one of the most compact full-frame bodies on the market.
-While that compact size does mean fewer custom buttons and an uncomfortably small viewfinder, compared to the larger Sony α7 IV, these are small sacrifices to make if you need portability but still want the greater dynamic range and noise handling that comes with a full-frame sensor.
+While that compact size does mean fewer custom buttons and an uncomfortably small viewfinder, especially compared to the larger Sony α7 IV, these are small sacrifices to make if you need portability but still want the greater dynamic range and noise handling that comes with a full-frame sensor.

 Though the camera's 33-megapixel sensor is its real selling point, it also boasts a long battery life, a sturdy weather-sealed build, and one of the best autofocus systems on the market, not to mention a wide range of both native and third-party lens options.
 Although full-frame lenses are often bigger than APS-C or Micro Four Thirds alternatives, you can still pair the camera with some relatively compact prime lenses to get a travel-ready setup.
-If you want to save some money, the original Sony α7C is a steal, considering how similarly it performs for photography, though it has a slightly lower-resolution sensor and uses an older version of Sony's AF.
+If you want to save some money, the original Sony α7C is a steal, considering how similarly it performs for photography, though it has a slightly lower-resolution sensor and uses an older processor and older version of Sony's AF system.

 Micro Four Thirds (MFT) models like the OM SYSTEM OM-5 are practically made for travel photography.
 Though there's a slight trade-off in low-light noise handling with an MFT sensor, the camera can still capture beautiful images, especially when paired with a good lens.
 Beyond that, it's packed with some neat computational features, like a digital ND filter and a high-resolution composite mode to capture stunningly detailed landscapes.
-Plus, the MFT system has a well-established lineup of lenses, including more compact options that'll make for a more portable overall kit.
+Plus, the MFT system has a long lineup of lenses, including more compact options that'll make for a more portable overall kit.

 On top of that, the OM-5 is weather-sealed and ruggedly built, giving you some peace of mind while traveling.
 Built-in image stabilization allows you to get clear shots at slower shutter speeds, and the camera has a decent autofocus system, though it falls short of the standard set by brands like Sony and Canon.
 Battery life is also underwhelming, but this model is still a sure bet if you're looking for a portable and feature-rich camera system at a reasonable price point.
 If you can find it for cheaper, the older Olympus OM-D E-M5 Mark III offers near-identical performance, though it uses an older sensor and lacks a few extra features found on the OM-5, like 'Live ND.'